functionland/docs/docs/functionyard/hardware/fxblox-hardware-rpi.md

 ### Step 4: Post-Update

-**Be patient on the first boot, post-update!** The FxBlox automatically reboots 3 times, and will go through a series of lights.
-This **full process** should take about **15 minutes** to fully process the update and show the `FxBlox` WiFi.
+1. Ensure your FxBlox is turned off.
+2. Connect the external storage USB drive (not needed if you have internal) to the bottom USB port of the FxBlox.
+3. Turn on your FxBlox.
+After automatic restarts are done, the FxBlox will proceed to show a variety of colors including: <font color="Blue">blue</font>, <font color="green"> green</font>, <font color="cyan"> cyan</font>, yellow, off, <font color="red"> red</font>; in that order.
+This process make take around **10 minutes** until LEDs turn flashing <font color="cyan"> light-blue</font>

 Please wait for `10-15 minutes` before doing anything.
 You may think it is done or stuck or it is turned off, but be sure that it is processing the update for `10-15 minutes` after the first boot.
-At the end of process the LED starts blinking light blue (cyan) consistently if an external storage is plugged to the blox.
-If no external storage is plugged, then you cannot see this sequence.
+At the end of process the LED starts blinking light blue (cyan) consistently if an external storage is plugged to the blox or it has internal storage (XL orders).
+If no external storage is plugged, then you cannot see this sequence until you plug one.

 **Use FxBlox App**: AFter the lights become a flashing blue, you can start setting up the Blox with the application.
 Follow on-screen instructions in the app.
+Please make sure follow instructions as detailed in the [documentation](../fxblox-app.md)

-- If at the end of setup, you see a message that the app could not connect to Blox, Close the app, unplug and re-plug the blox and wait for 1 minute and open the app.
+- If at the end of setup through the FxBlox app, you see a message that the app could not connect to Blox, Close the app, unplug and re-plug the blox and wait for 1 minute and open the app.

 :::info
 **Future firmware updates will be automatic, eliminating the need for manual updates.**